Culture of Arkansas: Museums

 The museums in Arkansas display and preserve the culture of Arkansas for future generations.
 From fine art to history, Arkansas museums are available throughout the state.
-The most popular museum in Arkansas is Crystal Bridges Museum of American Art in Bentonville, financed by Alice Walton, with 604,000 visitors in 2012, its first year.
+The most popular museum in Arkansas is Crystal Bridges Museum of American Art and The Momentary in Bentonville, financed by Alice Walton, with 604,000 visitors in 2012, its first year.
 The museum is near the Downtown Bentonville and includes walking trails and educational opportunities in addition to displaying over 450 works covering five centuries of American art.
-Other art museums in Arkansas include the Arkansas Arts Center in Little Rock and South Arkansas Arts Center in El Dorado.
+Other art museums in Arkansas include the Arkansas Arts Center in Little Rock, Arkansas State University Museum at Arkansas State University in Jonesboro Arts and Science Center for Southeast Arkansas in Pine Bluff, and South Arkansas Arts Center in El Dorado.
+A museum of natural history is operated at Mid-America Science Museum in Hot Springs.

 History museums interpret the history of the state for Arkansans and tourists, and are located across the state.
 The National Park Service (NPS) maintains sixteen properties in the state, as well as Arkansas Post National Memorial, which preserves the history of the first European settlement in Arkansas.
 The NPS also offers historical museums at Bathhouse Row, Central High School National Historic Site, Fort Smith National Historic Site, and Pea Ridge National Military Park.

 The Department of Arkansas Heritage operates four different museums in Arkansas including the Delta Cultural Center in Helena-West Helena and the Historic Arkansas Museum, the Old State House (Little Rock) and the Mosaic Templars Cultural Center all in Little Rock.
-The Arkansas Department of Parks and Tourism operates the Arkansas Museum of Natural Resources in Smackover.
+The Arkansas Department of Parks and Tourism operates the Arkansas Museum of Natural Resources in Smackover and Plantation Agriculture Museum in Scott.
 The department also runs eight historic state parks: Hampson Archeological Museum State Park, Jacksonport State Park, Lower White River Museum State Park, Davidsonville Historic State Park, Historic Washington State Park, Parkin Archeological State Park, Powhatan Historic State Park, and Toltec Mounds Archeological State Park.

-History museums such as the Grant County Museum in Sheridan, Headquarters House Museum in Fayetteville, Lakeport Plantation near Lake Village, and the Shiloh Museum of Ozark History in Springdale seek to preserve pieces of local and regional significance.
+History museums such as the MacArthur Museum of Arkansas Military History and the Clinton Presidential Center in Little Rock, the President William Jefferson Clinton Birthplace Home National Historic Site in Hope, the Bill Clinton Boyhood Home in Hot Springs, U.S. Marshals Service National Museum in Fort Smith, Arkansas Inland Maritime Museum in North Little Rock, Historic Dyess Colony Johnny Cash Boyhood Home in Dyess, The Southern Tenant Farmers Museum in Tyronza, Jacksonville Museum of Military History in Jacksonville, Old Independence Regional Museum in Batesville, Grant County Museum in Sheridan, ESSE Purse Museum in Little Rock, Headquarters House Museum in Fayetteville, Museum of Native American History and The Peel Mansion Museum & Heritage GardensCol.
+Samuel W. Peel House in Bentonville, Lakeport Plantation near Lake Village, Museum of the Arkansas Grand Prairie in Stuttgart, Prairie Grove Battlefield State Park in Prairie Grove, and the Shiloh Museum of Ozark History in Springdale seek to preserve pieces of local and regional significance.